 This has been one of my favourite recipes to make recently.
 Tagines are named after the earthenware pot they are traditionally cooked in.
-They are known for their sweet and sour balance of flavours and use of fragrant spices.
-I love all the spices in this, especially the flavour of cumin.
+They are known for their sweet and sour balance of flavours, and use of fragrant spices.
+I love all the traditional spices it includes, especially the flavour of cumin.
 This Tagine isn’t spicy, it just has a little bit of curry powder and chilli to add flavour, not heat.
 Instead of chickpeas, feel free to use chicken or lamb if you prefer.

 Yes, it requires a lot of ingredients, but you probably have most of them in your cupboard anyway.
 The Tagine freezes well, but don’t freeze the couscous.
-I like to serve with pitta bread to mop up the sauce!
+I like to serve with pitta bread; I use it to mop up the sauce!

 This recipe serves 2, but can easily be doubled to serve 4.

 - 2 cloves of garlic, peeled and crushed

 - 1 red pepper, cut into 2 cm pieces

 - ½ bunch of fresh coriander, chopped (my supermarket was sold out, though!)